 Anthony Marwood is an artist of great sensitivity and vitality, placing him in high demand all over the world as an orchestra director, concerto soloist and chamber musician.
-A champion of contemporary music, he has premiered and recorded many new works for violin, including those written for him by Thomas Adès, Sally Beamish, Steven Mackey and Samuel Adams.
-He is currently Principal Artistic Partner of Les Violons du Roy in Canada and Guest Artistic Leader of the Norwegian Chamber Orchestra.
+Equally comfortable in mainstream repertoire and contemporary music, he has premiered and recorded many new works for violin, including those written for him by Thomas Adès, Sally Beamish, Steven Mackey and Samuel Adams.
+He is currently Principal Artistic Partner of Les Violons du Roy in Canada.

 Anthony Marwood enjoys a wide-ranging international career as soloist, director and chamber musician.
 Recent solo engagements include performances with the Boston Symphony, St Louis Symphony, Leipzig Gewandhaus Orchestra, New World Symphony and Sydney Symphony.

 Current invitations include the London Philharmonic at the Royal Festival Hall (Adès Concerto), Schumann with the Adelaide Symphony, his concerto debut in Budapest (Beethoven violin concerto and triple concerto) at the Liszt Academy, conducted by András Keller, his debut with the Spanish National Orchestra in Madrid, and a multi-concert residency at the Adelaide Festival.
 He will also return to Les Violons du Roy in Canada, where is Principal Artistic Partner, and the Amsterdam Sinfonietta (Mendelssohn double concerto with pianist Alexander Melnikov).